-Tibor Tolnay Chairman of the Supervisory Board
+Tibor Tolnay Chairman of the SB

-Mr. Tibor Tolnay graduated from the Budapest University of Technology with a degree in civil engineering in 1978 and then in economic engineering in 1983, and subsequently received a degree in economics from the Budapest University of Economics in 1993.
+He graduated from Budapest University of Technology as a qualified civil engineering in 1978, and in 1983 he obtained a degree in economic engineering.
+In 1993 he finished his studies as specialized economist at Budapest University of Economics.

-From 1989 to 1992, he was Director of State Construction Company No. 21.
+From 1989 to 1994, he was Director of State Construction Company No. 21.
+From 1994 to 2015 he was Chairman & CEO of the already privatized Magyar Építő Joint Stock Company.